claudynetrixie/coe135proj/README.md

-Download Authduino.zip to obtain a copy of the pertinent files for the Arduino authentication.
+Download Authduino.zip and authduino_installer.sh to obtain a copy of the pertinent files for the Arduino authentication. </br>
 To install, run
 ```
 sh authduino_installer.sh